charlesdaniels/camlann/README.md

 * 0.0.3-ALPHA
 	* Re-wrote Camlann rendering code to use SDL2.
 		* Camlann now runs at a fixed framerate.
+	* Camlann now supports using integer numbers of SDL2 texture pixels per framebuffer pixel.
+This allows the DE2 application.
+	* Camlann now supports much of the NIOSII Character Buffer API.
+		* Character positioning may not be completely accurate compared to the real character buffer, but is usually "close enough".
+		* Clearing the character overlay is not supported.

 # Contributing